Six Don Cossacks, three each of the two figures shown.

 All the rifles of our cossacks on foot are cast with bayonets for use as plastunes; for use as dismounted cossacks of a mounted unit, simply remove the bayonets.
 The figures below are painted with the light blue shoulder boards and white caps of the Ural Cossacks.

-NOTE: All figures are sold plain (not primed) and without the bases shown.
+NOTE: All figures are sold plain (not primed or painted) and without additional basing.

 This product was added to our catalog on Saturday 09 January, 2010.